 Unfortunately, cross-national comparisons at this level of detail (fatality rate by age and mode of transport) are not possible.
-The international databases that contain crash data of several European countries do not include data on fatalities per means of transport per age group.
-The data for the Netherlands, however, is comparable to that of the other European countries, although the number of pedestrian fatalities seems to be somewhat lower than in other countries [81].
-Cross-national comparisons of the number of fatalities and of fatality rates for all road users aged 65 years and above (regardless of means of transport) can be found in SafetyNet's Traffic Safety Basic Facts on The Elderly.
+The international databases that contain crash data of several European countries do not include data on fatalities per means of transport per age-group.
+Cross-national comparisons of the number of fatalities and of fatality rates for all road users aged 65 years and above (regardless of means of transport) can be found in ERSO statistics Traffic Safety Basic Facts 2011: The Elderly (Aged >64).